CCMS-UCSD/GNPSDocumentation/docs/fbmn-iin-msdial.md

 ## Running the FBMN IIN workflow with MS-DIAL

-The integration of MS-DIAL and IIN is supported since version 2.99.
+The integration of MS-DIAL and IIN is supported since version 4.1 and support for FBMN from version 2.99.
 After a standard processing data with MS-DIAL, the “Alignment results” can be exported for IIN analysis.

 **Step 1**: Process your non-targeted LC-MS/MS data with MS-DIAL following the [FBMN documentation guidelines](featurebasedmolecularnetworking-with-ms-dial.md).